han-yaeger/yaeger-tutorial/README.md

 `setMotionTo()`, so we can change the direction based on the key being pressed.
 When no buttons are being pressed, we use `setSpeed(0)` to make sure Hanny keeps her position.

-:computer: Let `Player` implement the interface `KeyListener` and implement the event handler in the following way:
+:computer: Let `Hanny` implement the interface `KeyListener` and implement the event handler in the following way:

 ```java